Diversity, Equity, Inclusion & Belonging

 Ageism: prejudice or discrimination on the grounds of a person's age

 NOTE: This is not a comprehensive list of definitions on disabilities terminologies.
 Links above provide additional terminologies and definitions as well as guidelines in approaching conversations about disabilities terminologies.
 Definitions above will vary by sources, and it is recommended to consult multiple reputable sources on community standards.
 Reputable sources are locally/nationally/internationally- recognized agencies/organizations/institutions where stakeholders (e.g., individuals who identify as disabled/with a disability, family members, researchers) contributed to community standards of definitions and practices.
-When speaking with individuals, it is recommended to ask the person their preferred identity as a sign of respect and kindness, especially in using their preferred identity.
+When speaking with individuals, it is recommended to ask the person as a sign of respect and kindness, especially in using their identity.

 *Source: Merriam-Webster Dictionary; Oxford Languages (access date February 12, 2022)